-- 1. What happens if a case gets thrown out or the charges get dropped?
+- 1. What happens if the case gets thrown out or the charges get dropped?
 What happens if a person is falsely arrested due to incorrect warrant information? - 2.
 What if an individual can not pay the fee?
-Do they stay in jail?
-Can community service be offered in lieu of payment of the fee?
+Does he/she stay in jail?
+Can community service be offered in lieu of payment of the fee? - 3.
+How many outstanding bench warrants are there in the magistrate courts?
+At BCMC?

-SK/yr:njw
+CMH/yr:prr